 - Content-based method – These are based on past interactions plus a little more information about the user.
 For example, to show you the kind of movies or shows you might be interested in, Netflix will not only scan your past searches and views but also understand your age, your gender, location, etc… to get the best results.
 For example, if you are a man, you could be more interested in documentaries, or if you are located in Maharashtra, you might also like shows from an upcoming local comedian.
 The system builds a model based on observed patterns and predicts user preferences.

+Health care is one other important data science application.
 We have often heard about incorrect or incomplete diagnosis leading to delay in the right treatment, often leading to a disaster.
 Thankfully, Data Science has come to the rescue.

 While we think that Data Science has taken only the online world with a storm, healthcare is one area where Data Science has been used to its maximum potential and with a lot of success.